spaceuma/OPEN-UMA-Rover/README.md

 By default, it uses the ```ps3_config.yaml``` file, in which it is important to limit the velocity to around ```0.5 m/s``` and the angular velocity to around ```0.3 rad/s```.

 To test this package a F710 Game Pad with a USB with Bluetooth connection was used, even though the ```.config``` file is for the PS3 Joystick.
 If you wish to use a Bluetooh joystick control, you have to edit the directory of the connection to rather the Bluetooth direction, using a USB connection is recommended nonetheless.

+To use it with the Raspberry Pi 4 the following changes should be done:

+- Add permissions to read/write Serial: ```sudo add user $USER $(stat --format="%G" /dev/ttyACM0)```
+- Uninstall the default joystick teleop. from ROS2 Lib.
+Head to opt/ros/lib and remove the file teleop_twist_joy.
+- The last step is due to ROS2 using the config. of the default driver and its parameters instead of your package.
+- Launch the driver as normally.
+- if it doesn´t work use the building command: ```colcon build --allow-overriding teleop_twist_joy```